 Experiments on the interaction between two small loops of electric current have shown that they interact via a mechanical force, much the same way that electric charges interact.
-Let \mathbf{F} denote such a force acting on a small loop C carrying a current J located at \mathbf{x} , due to the presence of a small loop C' carrying a current J' located at \mathbf{x}' .
-According to $Amp\'ere$'s law this force is, in vacuum, given by the expression
+Let F denote such a force acting on a small loop C, with tangential line element dl, located at x and carrying a current J in the direction of dl, due to the presence of a small loop C', with tangential line element dl, located at x' and carrying a current J' in the direction of dl'.
+According to Ampère's law this force is, in vacuum, given by the expression